-LendingTree, Inc. ("LendingTree," "we," "us" or the "Company") is providing this Proxy Statement to holders of our common stock in connection with the solicitation of proxies by our Board of Directors for use at the 2018 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Wednesday, June 13, 2018, at 11:00 a.m., local time, at our corporate headquarters at 11115 Rushmore Drive, Charlotte, North Carolina 28277.
+LendingTree, Inc. ("LendingTree," "we," "us" or the "Company") is providing this Proxy Statement to holders of our common stock in connection with the solicitation of proxies by our Board of Directors for use at the 2019 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Wednesday, June 12, 2019, at 11:00 a.m., local time, at our corporate headquarters at 11115 Rushmore Drive, Charlotte, North Carolina 28277.
 At the Annual Meeting, stockholders will be asked:

-- 1. to elect ten members of our Board of Directors, each to hold office for a one-year term ending on the date of the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from our Board of Directors); - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2018 fiscal year; and - 3. to transact such other business as may properly come before the meeting and any related adjournments or postponements.
+- 1. to elect ten members of our Board of Directors, each to hold office for a one-year term ending on the date of the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from our Board of Directors); - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the 2019 fiscal year; - 3. to approve an amendment and restatement of our Fifth Amended and Restated 2008 Stock and Annual Incentive Plan; and - 4. to transact such other business as may properly come before the meeting and any related adjournments or postponements.

-Our Board of Directors has set April 16, 2018 as the record date for the Annual Meeting.
+Our Board of Directors has set April 15, 2019 as the record date for the Annual Meeting.
 This means that holders of record of our common stock at the close of business on that date are entitled to receive notice of the Annual Meeting and to vote their shares at the Annual Meeting and any related adjournments or postponements.